Engraving from "Neale's Views of the Seats of the Noblemen and Gentlemen in England, Wales, Scotland and Ireland," 1824.

 The Lion Gate from a circa 1910 magic lantern glass slide

-Collections: Henry Blundell's collection of ancient classical (Greek and Roman) sculpture, formed in the 18th century, was one of the most important in Britain, second only to that formed by Charles Townley of Townley Hall (the latter is today in the collection of the British Museum).
-As Catholics in 18th century England, both Blundell and Townley were prohibited from attending the ancient universities, standing for Parliament, or serving in the military, so they used their wealth to collect art on a grand scale.
+Collections: Henry Blundell's collection of ancient classical (Greek and Roman) sculpture, formed in the 18th century, was one of the most important in Britain, second only to that formed by Charles Townley of Towneley Hall (the latter is today in the collection of the British Museum).
+As Catholics in 18th century England, both Blundell and Townley were prohibited from attending the ancient universities, standing for parliament, or serving in the military, so they used their wealth to collect art on a grand scale.
 Blundell acquired pieces from sales at the Villa d'Este and the Villa Mattei, including "Head of Jupiter" by Cavaceppi's pupil, Giuseppe Angelini, and "Artemis" by Bartolomeo Cavaceppi.
 The collection also featured 17th and 18th century Italian sculptures by artists such as Bartolomeo Cavaceppi and Carlo Albacini and very fine restorations, that of an antique vase by Giovanni Battista Piranesi being a prime example.
 There were also pieces now known to be forgeries: a bust of Otho and "Head of Lucius Verus."
-Henry Blundell originally built (in 1792) the Garden Temple to house his marbles; after the collection outgrew that space he commissioned the spectacular Pantheon (a scaled-down version of the Roman original that Blundell attached to his House).
+Henry Blundell originally built (in 1790) the Garden Temple to house his marbles; after the collection outgrew that space, he commissioned the spectacular Pantheon (a scaled-down version of the Roman original, which Blundell attached to his house).
 Built between 1802 and 1803, the Pantheon was the home of the collection until its dispersal.
 The ancient sculptures, including some from Hadrian's Villa at Tivoli, went to the World Museum in Liverpool, while many of the 18th century sculptures ended up in Liverpool's Walker Art Gallery, which also was the recipient of much of the furniture and paintings Blundell collected.
 Henry's son, Charles Robert Blundell (1761-1837), later donated a large collection of drawings to the Walker Art Gallery.
 Blundell's collection today remains primarily divided between the World Museum, the Walker, and Lulworth Castle, Dorset, where part of the collection can be seen in the Stables Art Gallery (the Weld family of Lulworth inherited marbles, furniture, and paintings when Ince Blundell was bequeathed to them).
-Please see the pdf in the "Related Resources" section for the mid-1950s notes and lists of Cornelius Clarkson Vermeule III, the late scholar of ancient art and classical curator at the Museum of Fine Arts, Boston, on the collection of ancient art at Ince Blundell.
+Please see the PDF in the "Related Resources" section for the mid-1950s notes and lists of Cornelius Clarkson Vermeule III, the late scholar of ancient art and classical curator at the Museum of Fine Arts, Boston, on the collection of ancient art at Ince Blundell.

 Architect: Joseph Michael GandyDate: Circa 1809